-If no good-faith agreement (as explained below) applies to the payroll period, you must allocate the difference between total tips reported and 8% of gross receipts using the gross receipts method (or hours-worked method (line 7a)) as follows (see Example for Line 7b.
+If no good-faith agreement (as explained later) applies to the payroll period, you must allocate the difference between total tips reported and 8% of gross receipts using the gross receipts method (or hours-worked method (line 7a)) as follows (see Example for Line 7b.
 Gross Receipts Method, later).

-Multiply the establishment's gross receipts (other than nonallocable receipts) for the payroll period by 8% (.08) or the lower rate.
+Multiply the establishment's gross receipts (other than nonallocable receipts) for the payroll period by 8% (.08) or the approved lower rate.

 Subtract from the amount figured in step 1 the total amount of tips reported by employees who were tipped indirectly for the payroll period.
 This difference is the directly tipped employees' total share of 8% (or the lower rate) of the gross receipts of the establishment.
-Indirectly tipped employees do not receive tips directly from customers.
+Indirectly tipped employees don't receive tips directly from customers.
 Examples are bussers, service bartenders, and cooks.
 Directly tipped employees, such as waitstaff and bartenders, receive tips directly from customers.
 Employees, such as maitre d's, who receive tips directly from customers and indirectly through tip splitting or pooling, are treated as directly tipped employees.